sophiarangelova/sensing-a-vibe/README.md

 The codebook used for manual annotation, compiled using the scraped Internet Aesthetics from the Aesthetics Fandom Wiki that can be accessed [here]/https://aesthetics.fandom.com/wiki/Category:Internet_Aesthetics

-The manuall annotation results for all coders
+The manual annotation results for all coders

-The results for zero-shot and two-shot promting LLM classifation results
+The results for zero-shot and two-shot prompting LLM classification results

 The code (Jupyter notebook) used for data processing and automated classification experiments with large language models (LLMs).